krsoninikhil/ledger/README.md

-# ledger
+# Ledger App
-Mobile application to maintain business ledger
+Mobile application to maintain a minimal ledger for small businesses.
+Works offline and your data remains on your device.

+# Todo
+- Add option for deleting entries.
+- Allow backing up the database.

+# License
+[MIT License](https://nks.mit-license.org/).
+Also included in the source repository.